 As it turns out, though, Em's first ever important live show wasn't the only time the rapper considered hanging up the microphone during his 20-year career.
 According to the Detroit native, after hearing 50 Cent's second verse on 2002's "Places to Go," a song he produced for the 8 Mile motion picture soundtrack, retirement (or hiatus) actually crossed his mind.

-"I wanna remind you of the verse you did that made me wanna quit rapping," said Eminem in a video posted to Instagram.
+"I wanna remind you of the verse you did that made me wanna quit rapping," Eminem said in a video posted to Instagram.

 After wishing his good friend and one-time signee a happy 42nd birthday, Eminem delivered an a capella version of the verse.